-Finally, I would like to extend my sincere thanks to the Board, the management team and the staff for their hard work and dedication.
-Their combined efforts have delivered another excellent performance in difficult market circumstances.
-Together we will focus on maximising benefits for all stakeholders and I am confident that FBD will continue to outperform its peers in delivering superior returns for the shareholders.
+Finally, I would like to extend my sincere thanks to the Board, the management team and the staff, for their continuing hard work and dedication.
+It was particularly pleasing to note the positive customer feedback received following the severe weather events at the beginning of 2014.
+Together we will focus on maximising benefits for all stakeholders and I am confident that FBD will outperform our peers in delivering superior returns to shareholders in the medium term.